TanithFlory/intugine-dashboard/README.md

 4. **Run Docker Containers**
    **Note: The Keycloak container may take some time to initialize.**
-   Open a new terminal window and run the following command to start the Docker containers for Next.js and Keycloak:\
+   Open a new terminal window and run the following command to start the Docker container Keycloak:

    ```bash
    docker compose up

    ```

 4. **Access the Application**